CermakM/mnist-from-scratch/README.md

 ./mnist-evaluate
 ```

-> __UPDATE:__ There have been recently added `RUN` script, which allows to set environment easily and runs the training and evaluation.
+> __UPDATE:__ There has been recently added RUN script, which builds the project automatically and allows to set environment easily and runs the training and evaluation.

 ## Prediction